Pelvic Inflammatory Disease: Introduction FeedbackA general introduction to Pelvic Inflammatory Disease.Source: NHS Choices, 19 Nov 2013

-Pelvic inflammatory disease (PID) is a bacterial infection of the female upper genital tract, including the womb, fallopian tubes and ovaries.
+Pelvic inflammatory disease (PID) is an infection of the female upper genital tract, including the womb, fallopian tubes and ovaries.

-PID mostly affects sexually active women between the ages of 15 and 24.
+PID mostly affects sexually active women from the age of 15 to 24.

 - discomfort or pain during sex that is felt deep inside the pelvis